turingschool/mod-0-curriculum/session1/index.md

 ## Homework

-Find the homework in your Mod 0 Trello Board.
+Find the Homework in your Mod 0 Trello Board.
 If you have any clarifying questions about expectations for Homework, post them in the Mod 0 Slack channel.

 Note that the Mod 0 Project takes about 35 hours total to complete.
 Part of your homework this week is to create a calendar for Mod 0 where you can plan how to spend your time on classes, homework, and the Mod 0 Project!